top of page

 PMS's causes remain unknown.

-• Hormonal changes: Some people may suffer PMS symptoms as a result of hormonal changes related to their menstrual cycle.
+Hormonal changes: Some people may suffer PMS symptoms as a result of hormonal changes related to their menstrual cycle.
 Symptoms often appear following ovulation when your ovaries release an egg.
-Around this period your estrogen and progesterone levels fall.
+Around this period, your estrogen and progesterone levels fall.
 Symptoms often disappear a few days following your period when your hormone levels begin to rise again.
 PMS may be caused by hormonal changes.

-• Existing mental health issues: Living with a mental health issue such as depression or anxiety may increase your risk of PMS or premenstrual dysphoric disorder (PMDD) a more severe type of PMS.
+Existing mental health issues: Living with a mental health issue such as depression or anxiety may increase your risk of PMS or premenstrual dysphoric disorder (PMDD), a more severe type of PMS.

-• A family history: PMS bipolar disorder or depression particularly postpartum depression can also raise your chances.
+A family history: PMS, bipolar disorder, or depression, particularly postpartum depression, can also raise your chances.
 You may also experience premenstrual syndrome aggravation.
-This means that symptoms of underlying mental health issues such as bipolar disorder or depression worsen just before your period starts.
+This means that symptoms of underlying mental health issues, such as bipolar disorder or depression, worsen just before your period starts.
 Experts have yet to come up with a definitive explanation for the link between mental health symptoms and menstrual-related mood changes.
-However many people feel it is related to the chemical changes in the brain mentioned earlier.
+However, many people feel it is related to the chemical changes in the brain mentioned earlier.

-• Factors of lifestyle: Certain habits may have an impact on the severity of your PMS symptoms.
+Factors of lifestyle: Certain habits may have an impact on the severity of your PMS symptoms.
 Smoking is one of the potential lifestyle variables that can aggravate PMS symptoms.
-A diet heavy in fat sugar and salt as well as a lack of regular physical activity and a lack of good sleep.
+A diet heavy in fat, sugar and salt, as well as a lack of regular physical activity and a lack of good sleep.

 Symptoms

-While PMS symptoms are frequently mild or moderate and have no influence on daily life they can be sometimes severe enough to interfere with your daily activities and overall well-being.
+While PMS symptoms are frequently mild or moderate and have no influence on daily life, they can sometimes be severe enough to interfere with your daily activities and overall well-being.
 These symptoms appear before each menstrual period.
-You may only experience some of the symptoms listed here or you may experience numerous but PMS usually involves at least a few different symptoms.
+You may only experience some of the symptoms listed here, or you may experience numerous, but PMS usually involves at least a few different symptoms.
 Emotional symptoms may include,

-Diarrhea or constipation
+• Diarrhoea or constipation

 Ayurvedic View